1948 Palestine war: Demographic consequences

 During the 1947–48 Civil War in Mandatory Palestine and the 1948 Arab–Israeli War that followed, around 700,000 Palestinian Arabs fled or were expelled.
 In 1951, the UN Conciliation Commission for Palestine estimated that the number of Palestinian refugees displaced from Israel was 711,000.
 This number did not include displaced Palestinians inside Israeli-held territory.
 The list of villages depopulated during the Arab–Israeli conflict includes more than 400 Arab villages.
-It also includes about ten Jewish villages and neighbourhoods.
+It also includes about ten Jewish villages and neighbourhoods, resulting in no Jews left in or being able to return to the Arab-controlled territory.

 The causes of the 1948 Palestinian exodus are a controversial topic among historians.
 The Palestinian refugee problem and the debate around the right of their return are also major issues of the Israeli–Palestinian conflict.
 Palestinians have staged annual demonstrations and protests on 15 May of each year.

 During the 1948 Arab–Israeli War, around 10,000 Jews were forced to evacuate their homes in Palestine or Israel.
-The war indirectly created a second, major refugee problem, the Jewish exodus from Arab and Muslim lands.
-Partly because of the war between Jews and Arabs in Palestine, hundreds of thousands of Jews who lived in the Arab states were intimidated into flight, or were expelled from their native countries, most of them reaching Israel.
-The immediate reasons for the flight were the popular Arab hostility, including pogroms, triggered by the war in Palestine and anti-Jewish governmental measures.
+The war indirectly resulted in the Jewish exodus from Arab and Muslim lands.
+Largely because of the war between Jews and Arabs in Palestine, hundreds of thousands of Jews who lived in the Arab states were intimidated into flight, or were expelled from their native countries, most of them reaching Israel.
+The immediate reasons for this exodus were both the popular Arab hostility, including pogroms and anti-Jewish governmental measures, as well as the desire of many Jewish people to join the newly established State of Israel.
 In the three years following the war, about 700,000 Jews immigrated to Israel, where they were absorbed, fed and housed mainly along the borders and in former Palestinian lands.
-Beginning in 1948, and continuing until 1972, an estimated 800,000 to 1,000,000 Jews fled or were expelled.
+Beginning in 1948, and continuing until 1972, an estimated 800,000 to 1,000,000 Jews migrated to Israel.
 From 1945 until the closure of 1952, more than 250,000 Jewish displaced persons lived in European refugee camps.
 About 136,000 of them immigrated to Israel.
 More than 270,000 Jews immigrated from Eastern Europe, mainly Romania and Poland (over 100,000 each).
 Overall 700,000 Jews settled in Israel, doubling its Jewish population.

 Historiography

 Since the war, different historiographical traditions have interpreted the events of 1948 differently; in the words of the New Historian Avi Shlaim, "each side subscribes to a different version of events."
 In the Israeli narrative, the war is Israel's War of Independence.
-In the Palestinian narrative, the War of 1948 is inextricable from the Nakba, and the Israelis are seen as conquerors and the Palestinians as victims.
+In the Palestinian narrative, the War of 1948 is inextricable from the Nakba, the Zionist movement is one of settler colonialism, and the Israelis are seen as conquerors and the Palestinians as victims.
 The different narratives of 1948 reflect these different perceptions.

-The Israelis, whether or not they were conquerors, were irrefutably the victors of the war, and for this reason among others, "they were able to propagate more effectively than their opponents their version of this fateful war."
-Only in 1987 was that narrative effectively challenged outside the Arab world.